Carlton Cannes Hotel: Design

-The Carlton's distinctive domes on both seaward corners were reputedly designed to resemble the breasts of Caroline Otero ("La Belle Otero") the most famous courtesan of the French Riviera during the years surrounding World War I. The Carlton's elegant seventh floor formal dining room was named La Belle Otero in her honour.
+The Carlton's distinctive domes on both seaward corners were reputedly designed to resemble the breasts of Caroline Otero ("La Belle Otero") the most famous courtesan of the French Riviera, during the years surrounding World War I. The Carlton's elegant seventh floor formal dining room was named La Belle Otero in her honour.
 The restaurant later closed, the entire seventh floor was converted to a VIP floor in 2004, containing seven luxury suites.
-The Carlton Restaurant is located on the ground floor with a large outdoor terrace, along with the Carlton Beach Restaurant.
+The Carlton Restaurant "Riviera" is located on the ground floor with a large outdoor terrace, along with the Carlton Beach Restaurant.
 The Carlton Bar serves as a hotel lounge.

-In Media
+In media

 The hotel was a central location for the Alfred Hitchcock film To Catch a Thief, starring Grace Kelly and Cary Grant.
 While staying at the Carlton during the 1955 Cannes Film Festival, Kelly had an arranged meeting and photo shoot with Prince Rainier III of Monaco; they married in 1956.

-In 1970 the hotel featured in the Peter Sellers/Goldie Hawn comedy There's a Girl in My Soup and exterior scenes were filmed at the entrance to the hotel and on the hotel beach.
+In 1970, the hotel featured in the Peter Sellers/Goldie Hawn comedy There's a Girl in My Soup and exterior scenes were filmed at the entrance to the hotel and on the hotel beach.
 The hotel lobby scene and interior scenes were done on a set.

-In the summer of 1983 the hotel and its private beach featured prominently in the music video for the Elton John song I'm Still Standing.
+In the summer of 1983, the hotel and its private beach featured prominently in the music video for the Elton John song "I'm Still Standing".
 The video also appears in the 2019 film Rocketman.
 During the shooting of the video, the Carlton was the scene of a drunken party involving John and the band Duran Duran that has since become something of a legend at the hotel.
 Significant damage to the rooms in John's suite resulted.

 Both exterior and interior shots appear in New Order's 1993 music video for the single, "World (The Price of Love)".
 Exterior shots of the front of the hotel and the jetty leading out of the beach appear in Steps' 1999 music video for their single "Love's Got a Hold on My Heart".

 Large portions of the 1995 romantic comedy French Kiss were filmed in and around the hotel.

 Crime

 The Carlton Cannes has been the target of several high-profile jewelry robberies.

-On 11 August 1994 three men brandishing automatic weapons entered the jewelry store in the hotel and proceeded to open fire.
+On 11 August 1994, three men brandishing automatic weapons entered the jewelry store in the hotel and proceeded to open fire.
 The thieves made off with over $60 million in jewelry, and precious stones.
 After the investigation it was determined that the thieves were firing blanks as no bullet holes were evident.
 The thieves have not been apprehended.

-On 28 July 2013 a thief stole $137 million in jewels from the hotel in a daylight robbery (see Carlton Intercontinental Hotel heist).
-The jewelry was part of a temporary exhibition by mineralogist and Israeli billionaire Lev Leviev called Leviev Diamond House.
+On 28 July 2013, a thief stole $136 million in jewels from the hotel in a daylight robbery (see Carlton Intercontinental Hotel heist).
+The jewellery was part of a temporary exhibition by mineralogist and Israeli billionaire Lev Leviev called Leviev Diamond House.
 No suspects have been charged with the heist.